 Your garden’s soil, local moisture, amount of sun and a variety of characteristics should influence your seed and plant choices.
 Using mail-order catalogs lacks the personal touch and advice of a local nursery, so do your research before completing your order.

 How to Decipher Plant Catalogs

 Understanding a seed catalog may seem like reading an ancient Greek tablet to the novice gardener.
 Use your local extension service for help with unfamiliar terms and ask veteran gardeners for help.
 Some basic tips for ordering plants include:

-- Checking invasiveness, the plant’s status on local pest plant lists
+- Check invasiveness – the plant’s status on local pest plant lists.

-- Mature size of the plant — including potential root damage and depth, messiness and maintenance
+- Look for the mature size of the plant – including potential root damage and depth, messiness and maintenance.

-- Researching new cultivars that are unfamiliar to you
+- Research new cultivars that are unfamiliar to you.

-Many catalogs claim to have a new cultivar that produces a unique color or form but often they do not produce these traits in every zone.
+Many catalogs claim to have a new cultivar that produces a unique color or form, but often they do not produce these traits in every zone.
 Read the shipping information carefully.
 If the plant comes bareroot, make sure you order it in winter for early installation.
 Check the size of the pot the plant is in.
-There is nothing more annoying than spending a fortune on some wish-list plants plus shipping, only to find they are plugs or starts with barely any roots or chance of survival unless you are a miracle worker.
+There is nothing more annoying than spending a fortune on some wish-list plants plus shipping, only to find they are plugs or starts with barely any roots or chance of survival.

-Gardening is supposed to be fun, but protect yourself from expensive mistakes by checking the facts and doing a little research, then enjoy the ordering process and your new babies when they arrive by mail.
+Gardening is supposed to be fun, but protect yourself from expensive mistakes by checking the facts and doing a little research, then enjoy the ordering process and your new plants or seeds when they arrive by mail.